 - 3 Supporting Client Injection Safety

-Falling is dangerous for everyone, but for the elderly, it can be deadly.
+Falling is dangerous for everyone, but for older people it can be deadly.
 Fall prevention is a vital component of well-being and longevity.
-This module will give caregivers the power and the knowledge to reduce their clients and their own risk of falling and injury.
+This module will give caregivers the power and the knowledge to reduce their clients' and their own risk of falling and injury.